sshyran/wire-server-deploy-networkless/Setup-Resources.md

 sudo service apache2 restart
 ```

-## Kubespray:
+## make download
+the make download step uses three rules in the makefile. we're going to prepare for each of them separately:

-### Git Repo:
+### make download-kubespray:
+the 'download-kubespray' rule just needs a git repo set up, so it can grab kubespray.

-Use the directions for 'Git Repository' above to mirror kubernetes:
+* Use the directions for 'Git Repository' above to mirror kubernetes:
 ```
 https://github.com/kubernetes-sigs/kubespray.git
 ```